 2.8 Return, Reimbursement, Transfer and Exchange

-The event organiser decides alone whether and under what conditions personalised tickets can be transferred to another person.
-If transfer is allowed, only the first buyer can ever have the tickets transferred.
+The Event Organiser or Operator alone decides whether and under what conditions personalised Tickets may be transferred to another person.
+If transfer is allowed, only the first buyer can ever have the Tickets transferred.

-2.8.3 Special conditions if an event is postponed or the venue is changed
+2.8.4 Special conditions if an Event is postponed or the venue is changed

-2.8.4 Special conditions for tickets for mountain railway services
+2.8.5 Special conditions for Tickets for mountain railway services

 For some mountain railways, it is possible to buy what are known as selectable day ski tickets.
 The selectable day ski tickets can be bought in the relevant ski resort and used on any day in the ski season in which the selectable day ski